-- Educate and trains customers on guidelines or processes as needed and develop training content (webinars, documents, videos) and execute online and onsite training
+- Educate and train customers on guidelines or processes as needed and develop training content (webinars, documents, videos) and execute online and onsite training

 - Work closely with developers, when applicable, to deliver a custom SharePoint business solution that meets the defined business requirements

-- Contribute to the vision and execution of SP and Office 365 adoption across the organization
+- Contribute to the vision and execution of Collaboration Services, including SharePoint and Office 365 adoption across the organization

 - Build, configure and maintain SharePoint/Team/Group sites and solutions